-- Show proof of completion-Diploma from prior Medical Assistant program - Successfully complete the Master Check Off Competency list per CAAHEP guidelines - One of the following: - \circ If transcripts show successful completion of Medical Terminology, take Medical Terminology & Abbreviation Quiz - \circ If transcripts show no Medical Terminology course, take the Medical Terminology Course at ECC - Provide MA transcripts showing a B or higher in lab course(s) OR may substitute years of experiential learning from fieldwork and waive the B or higher in the lab courses. - Must complete the General Education courses required for the AAS Degree - Must complete the MDA Capstone course.
+- Show proof of completion-Diploma from prior Medical Assistant program - Successfully complete the Master Check Off Competency list per CAAHEP guidelines - One of the following: - o If transcripts show successful completion of Medical Terminology, take Medical Terminology & Abbreviation Quiz - o If transcripts show no Medical Terminology course, take the Medical Terminology Course at ECC - Provide MA transcripts showing a B or higher in lab course(s) OR may substitute years of experiential learning from fieldwork and waive the B or higher in the lab courses. - Must complete 15 of the last credit hours from ECC in General Education courses required for the AAS Degree - Must complete the MDA Capstone course.